 Meanwhile we walk in the Spirit, and through God’s blessing and design, He has numbered us within those who are of the circumcision of the heart, (Romans 2:29) not of the flesh which leads to death.
 We worship Him in the Spirit and rejoice in Jesus.
 (Philippians 3:3) Along with other Christians we are being built together for a dwelling place of God in the Spirit.
 (Ephesians 2:22)

 Paul says, ‘For our gospel did not come to you in word only, but also in power, and in the Holy Spirit and in much assurance, as you know what kind of men we were among you for your sake. ‘(1 Thessalonians 1:5) The Thessalonians had witnessed, ‘what kind of men’ they were who brought the gospel to them.
-They approved and followed their example, despite their affliction because of having turned to God and forsaken idols. (vs 6-9) They walked in the Spirit and forsake the flesh, but only by the ‘power’ of the Spirit. (v 5)
+They approved and followed their example, despite their affliction because of having turned to God and forsaken idols. (vs 6-9) They walked in the Spirit and forsook the flesh, but only by the ‘power’ of the Spirit. (v 5)

 In Galatians 5:25 Paul spoke not only to the church of the Galatians, but he also speaks to us today.
 He exhorts us to walk in the Spirit, ‘If we live in the Spirit, let us walk in the Spirit.’
 It’s a gain, gain situation, because in the ‘liberty of the Spirit’ we love one another and we love our neighbours.
 (Galatians 5:14) We please God, (Romans 8:8) and we have ‘life and peace.’
-(Romans 8:6) Most importantly we are not condemned to eternal hell, for, ‘There is therefore now no condemnation to those who are in Christ Jesus, who do no walk according to the flesh, but according to the Spirit.’
+(Romans 8:6) Most importantly we are not condemned to eternal hell, for, ‘There is therefore now no condemnation to those who are in Christ Jesus, who do not walk according to the flesh, but according to the Spirit.’
 (Romans 8:1)

 Praise be to God the Father, Son and the Holy Spirit.
 Amen.